Codisto LINQ & Shopify - 3 step quick start guide

 If a match is found, the product’s ASIN will be visible and the Amazon status toggle button becomes active allowing you to ‘enable’:

-However, if you’re product has not been automatically matched with an ASIN you will see the ASIN wizard icon:
+However, if you’re product has not been automatically matched with an ASIN you can choose to:

-- Use the ASIN Wizard to manually search for the item on Amazon and (if it exists) apply the ASIN and use the existing Amazon product data to list your product; or
+- Manually search for the item on Amazon and (if it exists) apply the ASIN and use the existing Amazon product data to list your product

 You have now successfully created your first listings and are on your way to increasing sales!
 There are many more features available in Codisto LINQ that don’t qualify for this quick start guide but at this point it’s worth providing a brief overview of the other menus that you’ll find in the product.